PhD Economist

 I analyze the economic and distributional impacts of a new cross-border transmission interconnection between Spain and France.
 The increased cross border capacity led to a doubling of electricity trade between the two countries, and to increased wholesale electricity price convergence.
 Read more

-Job Market Paper (2025)
+Job Market Paper (2026)

 Teaching

-I developed a genuine passion for teaching during my PhD at Duke, where I worked as a (head) teaching assistant in core undergraduate economics courses for 4 years.
-I believe that educating future generations is an equally important mission of academia as research.
-I was also the first in Duke Economics to receive the competitive Bass Teaching Assistant Fellowship.
+I developed a genuine passion for teaching during my PhD at Duke, which has only deepened during my work as a Visiting Lecturer at UIC.
+I believe that educating future generations is an equally important mission of academia as research

-Head Teaching Assistant
+Head Teaching Assistant at Duke

+I worked as a (head) teaching assistant in core undergraduate economics courses for 4 years at Duke.
 I served as a HTA in Introduction to Econometrics and Data Sciences (ECON 204), and in Intermediate Microeconomics II (ECON 205).
 I was responsible for most of the administrative course management in these classes of up to 250 students.
 I managed a large team of graduate and undergraduate TAs.
-I handled exam logistics - preparation, administration, grading.
-I also resolved student requests and complaints.

-Bass Teaching Assistant Fellow
+Bass Teaching Assistant Fellow at Duke

 What do I do when I don't work?